 Parents and carers were asked what would help them and their children adapt to the new School Street.
+The top three things were flexible drop-off times, information about where the

+School Street.
 The top three things were flexible drop-off times, information about where to store bikes/scooters at school, maps showing walking/scooting routes to school.
 Other ideas included a parking area around the church and a Beryl bike/scooter bay near the school.